-Pharmacy, Occupational Therapy and Health Sciences students who recognize a problem related to their use of alcohol or other chemical substances may voluntarily seek assistance through the College of Pharmacy & Health Sciences student affairs officer and referrals by the Drake University Counseling Center.
+Pharmacy, Occupational Therapy, Athletic Training, and Health Sciences students who recognize a problem related to their use of alcohol or other chemical substances may voluntarily seek assistance through the College of Pharmacy & Health Sciences student affairs officer and referrals by the Drake University Counseling Center.

 Professional pharmacy students may self-report suspicion of impairment to the Iowa Monitoring Program for Pharmacy Professionals (IMP3), a monitoring and advocacy program for the pharmacy profession supported by the State of Iowa Board of Pharmacy.

-Occupational therapy doctoral students may self-report or be referred by the respective licensee board into the Impaired Practitioner Program (IPP), a program designed to monitor the evaluation, treatment and recovery of health care professionals.
+Occupational therapy doctoral or athletic training masters students may self-report or be referred by the respective licensee board into the Impaired Practitioner Program (IPP), a program designed to monitor the evaluation, treatment and recovery of health care professionals.

 B. Mandatory Assessment